 From potentially fewer years in the workforce to a longer life expectancy, there are unique challenges women encounter that can affect their ability to work toward their retirement saving goals.

 Accounting for these challenges in your financial plan can help you approach retirement with confidence.

 Quite simply, women now earn, control and inherit more money and assets than ever before.

 Women now earn, control and inherit more money and assets than ever before.

 Even as women gain more control and confidence over their finances, they continue to face challenges in saving for retirement.

-Statistics show that 12 percent of parents in the U.S. are part of the “sandwich generation,” squeezed between the competing financial, physical and emotional needs of children and aging parents.7
+Statistics show that 23% of adults in the U.S. are part of the “sandwich generation,” squeezed between the competing financial, physical and emotional needs of children and aging parents.7

-Women are more likely to take on the primary responsibility of caring for children or aging relatives — going in and out of the workplace or sometimes having to make the difficult decision to leave work altogether.
-The COVID-19 pandemic highlighted this even further, with over 2.3 million women leaving the workforce in one year.8
+Women are more likely to take on the primary responsibility of caring for children or aging relatives—going in and out of the workplace or sometimes having to make the difficult decision to leave work altogether.

 Leaving work for a time and putting your career on hold can potentially move you off a promotion track.
 It can also mean a loss of benefits or a 401(k) employer matching contribution.
 On the other hand, choosing to stay home may save your family money that would otherwise be spent on outside care.

 These realities come with a myriad of trade-offs, which in turn can impact saving for retirement.
 Read more about what to consider before leaving the workforce.